Saturday, June 29, 2019

 2

-Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been under water and has thereby come to acquire a bad odor.
-For a while, the fragrance of the sandalwood been suppressed and the bad odor prevails.
-However, if the sandalwood rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.
+Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been underwater and has thereby come to acquire a bad odor.
+For a while, the fragrance of the sandalwood has been suppressed and the bad odor prevails.
+However, if the sandalwood is rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.

 No comments: